-The CLS application will be open from early fall to mid-November (stay tuned to the CLS website and social media for the announcement of exact application dates).
-The majority of our outreach happens in September and October so students have adequate time to work on their applications.
+The CLS application is generally open early October to mid-November (stay tuned to the CLS website and social media for the announcement of exact application dates).
+The majority of our outreach happens during this period so students have adequate time to work on their applications.
 However, CLS does outreach throughout the year to encourage students to plan to apply in the fall and to talk about the value of studying abroad through any program, not just CLS, so if you have opportunities to do outreach in the spring or another time of year, that can be impactful too.